lawmurray/doxide/docs/organizing.md

 # Organizing

 Doxide organizes documentation by creating a main page, and one additional page for each namespace and type, organized hierarchically.
-Variables, functions and operators are added to the page for their associated namespace or type.
+Variables, functions and operators are added to the page of the namespace or class to which they belong.
 Macros are added to the main page.
-Only documented entities are included, with the exception of namespaces, which need not be documented.
+Only entities with documentation comments are included, with the exception of namespaces, which are included as long as they are non-empty.

 Organizing by namespace is not always appropriate.
 An additional (or alternative) structure may be provided with [groups](#groups).
-[Extra pages](#extra-pages) may also be added.
+It is also possible to add arbitrary [extra pages](#extra-pages).

 ## Groups